ronioncloud/albertony-rclone/docs/content/docs.md

 queued for being checked or transferred.

 This can be set arbitrarily large.
 It will only use memory when the queue is in use.
-Note that it will use in the order of N kB of memory when the backlog is in use.
+Note that it will use in the order of N KiB of memory when the backlog is in use.

 Setting this large allows rclone to calculate how many files are